Ghazal 109, Verse 2x

 tan-e bah band-e havas dar nadaadah rakhte hai;N

-dil-e z kaar-a jahaa;N uuftaadah rakhte hai;N
+dil-e z kaar-e jahaa;N uuftaadah rakhte hai;N

-1) we have/keep a body that is not given into the bondage of lust/desire
+1) we have/'keep' a body that is not given into the bondage of lust/desire

 Notes: